Founded in 1948, AIA Vermont is a state chapter of the American Institute of Architects.

-- Public Outreach Committee: A new initiative of AIAVT's board, the POC is a newly formed committee that will work to promote the work of architects to the general public.
-This committee will work in partnership with Public Policy, Programs, Communications, and other relevant committees as needed.
+- Public Outreach Committee: POC's goal is to promote the work of architects to the general public.
+This committee works in partnership with Public Policy, Programs, Communications, and other relevant committees as needed.
 Co-chairs: Marjorie Dickstein, AIA, Dore + Whittier Architects; Gregor Masefield, AIA, Studio III Architecture PLLC.
-Committee Members: Andrew Schlatter, AIA; Peter Abiles, AIA; Matt Bushey, AIA.
+Committee Members: Peter Abiles, AIA; Matt Bushey, AIA; Jeff McBride, AIA.

 Board & ExCom:

 - Executive Committee: The business of this chapter is managed by the Executive Committee, which is composed of the officers of this chapter.
 Executive Committee members are nominated members of the AIAVT board.
 A list of the AIAVT officers can be found here.

 - Board of Directors: AIAVT's Board works to set the strategic agenda of the organization, and provide oversight and direction to committees and staff.
 Board nominations happen annually in the fall, with the new slate of board members approved by a vote of the membership at the AIAVT Annual Meeting and Design Awards event (typically in December).
 Board President: Joel Page, AIA, Scott & Partners.
 A full list of board members and officers can be found here.

 What Committees Am I Eligible to Be a Part Of?